viictorjimenezzz/pa-covariate-shift/README.md

 ## Other experiments

-- To reproduce the synthetic experiment with Bernoullie samples (Figure 1), you can run
+- To reproduce the synthetic experiment with Bernoulli samples (Figure 1), you can run
 ```bash
 python ./src/artificial_pipeline.py
 ```